 If you are looking for more brands that are microbead free, you may want to consider all natural products.
 Brands that are certified as "all natural" and/or "organic" should be free from microbeads in accordance with Australian certification standards.

 Another option is to shop at stores like Nourished Life that don't stock products containing microbeads.
-Nourished life's policy is to only stock natural and organic products.
+Nourished Life's policy is to only stock natural and organic products.
 It has the highest and strictest ethical and ecological standards, with a list of over 1,000 banned ingredients.
-You can read more about the product policies here.
+You can read more about the Nourished Life.